 Reflection

-Designing these garments also gave me the opportunity to spend time working with pattern adjustments and fit which is something I particularly enjoy.
-Adapting patterns to suit each child’s proportions and individual designs allowed me to revisit pattern making skills and refine them in a practical way.
+Designing these garments also provided an opportunity to work with pattern adjustments and fit, which is an area I particularly enjoy.
+Adapting patterns to suit each child’s proportions and individual preferences allowed me to revisit pattern-making skills and refine them in a practical context.

-At the same time, creating these pieces for my children made the process collaborative and creative.
-Their input helped shape the colours, prints, and final designs, while I focused on the technical aspects such as fit, durability, and construction.
+At the same time, creating these garments for my children made the process collaborative and creative.
+Their input helped shape the choice of colours, prints, and final designs, while I focused on the technical aspects such as fit, durability, and construction.

-Although the original goal was simply to make practical swimwear for my children, the process itself became part of my broader creative journey.
-It combined research, design, problem solving, pattern adaptation, and garment construction in a way that reflects how I naturally approach textile projects.
+Although the original goal was to create practical swimwear for my children, the process itself became part of my broader creative journey.
+It combined research, design, problem-solving, pattern adaptation, and garment construction in a way that reflects how I naturally approach textile projects.

-Looking back now, this project feels like one small step in an ongoing exploration of design, making, and craftsmanship, and a reminder that some of the most valuable learning experiences often begin with something as simple as making everyday garments for the people we care about.
+Looking back, this project feels like one small step in an ongoing exploration of design, making, and craftsmanship.
+It also highlights how swimwear design sits within the broader textile and fashion industry, where functionality, durability, and aesthetics all play important roles.
+This project is a reminder that some of the most valuable learning experiences often begin with something as simple as creating everyday garments for the people we care about.